Bon Accord Baths: History

-Construction on the Uptown Baths began on 22 October 1936, and it was opened on 30 August 1940.
+The site on Justice Mill Lane was acquired by the City Council in 1934.
+Construction, to designs by the Aberdeen City Architect's Department, began on 22 October 1936, and the building was opened to the public on 30 August 1940.
 The opening of the Baths was recorded in a surviving news film.

 The complex was renamed Bon Accord Baths in 1955.

 The complex was closed between April and November 2006 for refurbishment.
 It was closed permanently by Aberdeen City Council on 31 March 2008 as part of wider budget cuts.
 The council stated that the operating costs were much higher than for similar facilities across the UK, and that the complex was surplus to its requirements.
 It was reported to have cost over £1 million per year to operate.
 In March 2010, the council announced that it was intending to sell the complex, noting that it had the potential for re-development while retaining the architectural features of the building.

 In 2015, a closing date was set for offers on the baths.
-However, the complex was not sold.
+However, due to the public support attracted by the Save the Bon Accord Baths campaign, the complex was not sold.
 It is still owned by Aberdeen City Council, but Bon Accord Heritage have an agreement with the Council to develop plans for the restoration and reopening of the Baths under community ownership.

 In 2022, Aberdeen City Council passed a motion to give official support to the project.